grahamking/isqueue/README.md

-Testing an idea to have a unix queue, i.e. a replacement for Gearman or RabbitMQ, but in bash.
-Early days, just playing.
-This is in no way production ready.
+A unix only queue, i.e. a replacement for Gearman or RabbitMQ, but in bash.
+Early days, not tested in production.

 Sending a message is simply appending a line to the end of a spool file. inotify alerts us to file changes, and we chop the first line of the file and pass that to the script that wants to receive those messages.

+Add a bit of locking (_mkdir_ would work, but we use tools from lockfile-progs package), and you have a functional queueing system.

-Here's a setup example assuming you wanted to write ids to the queue which are database primary keys of website who's thumbnail you want to fetch.
+Here's a setup example assuming you want to put urls on your queue - say you want to fetch thumbnails for those urls.

+**Dependencies**

+    sudo apt-get install libnotify-bin incron lockfile-progs

 **Create the queues**